0

 I’ve been offline mostly since the summer…for all sorts of reasons, exploring the dark, learning about how it moves in me, how it inspires and generates heat…now with the solstice , while still in the dark, I can feel the cyclical

-I am committed to the continual process of unlearning and healing harmful, predictable colonial patterns in my self, my family and my greater community and in growing collective accountability amongst white settlers to the work of truth telling, relationship, reparation and repair.
+I am committed to the continual process of unlearning and healing harmful, predictable colonial patterns in my self, my family and my greater community and in growing collective accountability to the work of truth telling, relationship, reparation, wealth/power redistribution and repair.

 I actively endeavor to embody this acknowledgement in my daily life and practice. (to learn more about whose lands you are on visit: https://native-land.ca/)